chiraggupta/ChiragGupta.com/_posts/2020-06-12-mushroom-burgers.md

 - Add breadcrumbs one tablespoon at a time and mix.
 You are looking for a mixture that's neither too dry, nor too wet.
 You should be able to roll it into balls without them falling apart.
 - I usually put the mixture in the freezer for 30 minutes at this time but you can skip this step if you can't wait.

-### Make burgers
+### Make the patties

 - Brush a pan with oil and bring it to medium heat.
 - Meanwhile divide the mixture into four portions.
 - Take each portion and roll it into a ball.
 Make sure it's fairly tight and then slightly flatten it on your palm.
-- Put the burger onto the pan, press it gently and let it cook for at least 5 minutes on each side.
+- Transfer it onto the heated pan, press it gently and let it cook for at least 5 minutes on each side.
 It should be nicely browned and should not stick to the bottom before you turn it over.
-- Let the burgers cool down for a couple of minutes and you are ready to serve!
+- Once you cook them all, cool them down for a couple of minutes and you are ready to serve!

 ### Serve